From BR Bullpen

 Biographical Information

 Dave Goltz is the only player with three straight seasons at exactly .500 and at least 20 decisions in each of those seasons.
 In 1974 he was 10-10 followed by consecutive 14-14 seasons.
-He broke through in 1977 and won 20 games to lead the American League in wins.
+He broke through in 1977 and won 20 games to lead the American League in wins (tied with Dennis Leonard and Jim Palmer).

 Goltz led the Gulf Coast League with a 2.00 ERA in his first pro season of 1967.
 He then led the Northern League with 122 strikeouts in 1968, but missed 1969 due to military service and much of 1970 with injuries.

-Since the Save became an official statistic, Goltz holds the record for the most runs in a saved game.
-On June 6, 1973, in Cleveland, he was charged with 8 runs in a 3-inning save; he helped to turn a 9-1 lead into a 13-9 win.
+Since the save became an official statistic, Goltz holds the record for the most runs in a saved game.
+On June 6, 1973, against the Cleveland Indians, he was charged with 8 runs in a three-inning save; he helped to turn a 9-1 lead into a 13-9 win.
 In second place is Phil Hennigan with 6 runs, in 1971.

 Notable Achievements